w7978708wen/Microsoft-Azure-and-Databricks/README.md

 -Each data file needs to be extracted individiually.

--In each data extraction, there are 3 sections to fill out: General, Source, Sink:
+-In each data extraction, there are 3 sections to fill out: General, Source, Sink.

-<h4>General</h4>

--Enter the dataset name here.

-<h4>Source</h4>

--In the Source section, I set the data source as HTTP because this data is accessed through our HTTP server.

--I collected the base url for my data file by clicking on my file's raw page.

--Tip: preview the data to see if the data has been imported correctly.

-<h4>Sink</h4>
--This is the section to convert data format, if you want.
-I sticked with .csv delimiter text format for simplicity.

--The data is extracted from Data Factory, and loaded to Data Lake Gen 2.

--The linked service section establishes a link between Data Factory and our Data Lake Gen 2 storage account.

--If you are using a free account, you would need to disable the Blob-only features for your storage account, so the file path connection can be established.

--After filling out all 3 sections (General, Source, Sink), vaildate the data (to see if there are any error messages), then press "debug".
-This is whe the activity status will go from "Queued" to "Succeeded".
-The waiting time can take a while depending on your file size.

--Then, link the tables.
+-Then, I linked the tables.
 The arrows between them indicate that the tables are executed sequentially — each one runs after the previous one finishes.
-Don’t forget to press validate and debug for the arrows to take into effect.

--If you make any updates, like changing the dataset’s name, don’t forget to save changes by pressing validate then debug.
-Lastly, publish the pipeline.

--After some troubleshooting, I am happy to obtain the expected result. :)
+I validated, debugged, and published the pipeline.
+After some troubleshooting, I am happy to obtain the expected result. :)

 <img src="https://github.com/w7978708wen/Microsoft-Azure-and-Databricks/blob/main/Images/Data%20Factory.jpg?raw=true"></img>
 <br><br>